 It may seem a bit late to be talking about beginnings, but it’s often only once you’re close to the end that you can see where you should have begun!
-This week is all about making sure your novel starts where and how it needs to (know that you know where it’s going).
+This week is all about making sure your novel starts where and how it needs to (and that you know where it’s going).

 6. Word by word

-This week we go micro considering the rhythm and flow of sentences and hunting down filter words, cliches and clumsy constructions.
+This week we go micro, considering the rhythm and flow of sentences and hunting down filter words, cliches and clumsy constructions.

 7. Over to you

 This week’s content will be determined by the needs and concerns of the students, and will include a significant amount of one-on-one time with the tutor for each student.

 8. Where do we go from here?